Instruction-based Time Series Editing: Related Works

-\textbf{Time Series Editing.} Time series editing, advancing beyond generation tasks, modifies an existing time series to satisfy target conditions while preserving the underlying structure of the original data as much as possible.
+\textbf{Time Series Editing.} Time series editing differs from the time series generation task in that it modifies \textit{an input time series} to satisfy target conditions while preserving the underlying structure of the original data as much as possible.
 It enables more fine-grained manipulation while retaining the specific patterns of the input.
+In contrast, a conditional time series generation model takes only a condition as input and generate a new time series from scratch.
+It samples from the target conditional distribution without the need to preserve any properties of an existing time series.
 Recent approaches build upon conditional diffusion models with enhancements such as multi-resolution encoding~\cite{jing2024towards, narasimhan2024time}.
 TEdit~\cite{jing2024towards} extends TimeWeaver~\cite{narasimhan2024time}, a conditional diffusion-based generation method, into an editing framework by introducing a generation process that uses a denoising diffusion sampler (e.g., the denoising diffusion implicit model~\cite{song2020denoising}) along with a multi-resolution architecture.
 It takes as input a triplet of an input time series, its original attribute vector, and the target attribute vector, and generates an edited time series where the attributes that differ from the original are modified, while the remaining ones are preserved.
 These methods require conditions to be categorical or continuous attribute vectors, limiting generalizability to new conditions during inference.
 Moreover, while diffusion-based editors can produce diverse outputs through stochastic sampling, they lack mechanisms to explicitly regulate the degree of editing.
 In this study, we take a step further by allowing users to edit time series using natural language instructions and controllable editing strength.